The Best of Irving Berlin's Songs from Mr. President

 The Best of Irving Berlin's Songs from Mr. President is a 1962 album by Perry Como, his tenth RCA Victor 12" long-play album.

+Overview

-In this album, Como performs select songs from Irving Berlin's then new (and final) Broadway musical, Mr. President.
+With this album, Como performs select songs from Irving Berlin's then new (and final) Broadway musical, Mr. President.
 Perry is joined by members of his Kraft Music Hall TV family, Kaye Ballard, Sandy Stewart and the Ray Charles Singers.

+Chart performance

+The album reached No. 90 on the Billboard Top LP's chart for monaural albums, and stayed on the chart for six weeks.